Research & Design Works

 Using heatmaps to make smarter UX decisions

-Heatmaps help me understand real behavior at scale.
-Where users click, pause, scroll, or drop off.
-I use these insights to improve information hierarchy, refine layouts, and reposition key elements like calls to action based on evidence.
+Heatmaps show me real user behaviour at scale — where people click, pause, scroll, and drop off.
+I use this data to improve information hierarchy, refine layouts, and reposition key elements like calls to action based on evidence rather than assumption

-Usability testing helps me validate whether the experience is actually clear in practice—not just in theory.
-I use testing to uncover confusion, misinterpretation, and hesitation at decision points, then refine flows, layout, and microcopy to make the product easier to complete correctly..
+Usability testing helps me validate whether the experience is actually clear in practice — not just in theory.
+I use testing to uncover confusion, misinterpretation, and hesitation at decision points, then refine flows, layout, and copy to make the product easier to complete correctly.